-(PETS) Are you ready for a pet?
-Ask yourself these ten questions from the Humane Society to find out if you are prepared to care for a new member of the family. — Global Animal
+(PET ADOPTION/RESCUE PETS) Are you ready for a pet?
+Ask yourself these 10 vital questions from the Humane Society to find out if you are prepared to care for a new member of the family. — Global Animal

 It can happen to the best of us.
 You see a cute, tiger-striped kitten with white paws and green eyes, just begging for attention.
 Or maybe it’s a gorgeous Labrador mix whose tails seems to be wagging just for you.
 You take one look, and the next thing you know, you’re walking down the pet food aisle at the supermarket.